TanmayX07/Drum-Kit/README.md

 # Drum Kit
- This is a website which plays the sounds from the drum kit based on which key/button you click on.
+A playful website based on sounds and drum kit audios.